9623Y/9623Y-Spin-Up-Notebook/README.md

 - [ ] Write Essay

 ### **Reverse Engineering Challenge Notes**
 I decided to take apart an old pc from a friend to find any major differences between older high-end models and newer high-end models.
 While I wasn't able to write the essay, I was able to get pictures of each part and rebuild the pc and attach parts that were previously disconnected.
+I decided to try and rebuild the PC just to see if I could get it working.

 ## **End of Entry Thoughts**
 While I wasn't able to finish everything I planned to do, I was able to get the most difficult part down.